-AACAP Summer Medical Student Fellowship in Child and Adolescent Psychiatry, supported by AACAP's Campaign for America’s Kids
+AAACAP Summer Medical Student Fellowship in Child and Adolescent Psychiatry, supported by the Break the Cycle Initiative of AACAP’s Campaign for America’s Kids

-The American Academy of Child and Adolescent Psychiatry (AACAP) is pleased to announce the Summer Medical Student Fellowships in Child and Adolescent Psychiatry, supported by AACAP's Campaign for America's Kids (CFAK).
+The American Academy of Child and Adolescent Psychiatry (AACAP) is pleased to announce the Summer Medical Student Fellowships in Child and Adolescent Psychiatry, supported by the Break the Cycle Initiative of AACAP's Campaign for America’s Kids.

 The AACAP Summer Medical Student Fellowships offer a chance for medical students to explore a career in child and adolescent psychiatry, gain valuable work experience, and meet leaders in the child and adolescent psychiatry field.
 The fellowship opportunity provides award recipients: